Truncated long-range percolation of words on the square lattice: Proof of Lemma

-for all $S \subset F_{\ell,2}$ satisfying $|S| \geq 4^{\ell - 1}$. \end{proposition}
+for all $S \subset \overline{F}_{\ell}$ satisfying $|S| \geq 4^{\ell - 1}$. \end{proposition}

-In terms of our coupling on the renormalized vertices, we choose $L$ and $n$ appropriately such that the probability of a renormalized vertex being declared $i$-good is uniformly large (independently of all steps in the current and previous explorations).
-In this case, Proposition~\ref{aux2} states that, conditionally on the event $\mathcal{B}_{\ell}(\phi)$ - which ensures that at least half of the vertices in $F_{\ell,2}$ are declared $i$-good (for a fixed word $\phi$ and some $i$ such that the $i$-th exploration is successful in $T_{\ell -1}$) - it is highly unlikely (for a suitably chosen truncation constant) that the fraction of $i$-good vertices in $F_{\ell+1,2}$ falls below 1/2.
+In the oriented percolation process induced by the explorations on the renormalized lattice, we choose constants $C$ and $L$ such that, for sufficiently large $n$, the probability that a vertex is declared $i$-good is uniformly large, for every $\xi \in \Xi,$ independently of all steps in the current and previous explorations.
+Proposition~\ref{aux2} then ensures that, conditional on the event $\mathcal{B}_{\ell}(\xi)$ - which guarantees that at least half of the vertices in $\overline{F}_{\ell}$ are $i$-good for a fixed word $\xi$ and some $i$ whose $i$-th exploration succeeds in $T_{\ell-1}$ - it is highly unlikely that the fraction of good vertices in $\overline{F}_{\ell+1}$ drops below $1/2$.

-The observation above is crucial for balancing the probability of seeing a word with the entropy generated by the words, as used in \eqref{final}.
-We achieve this balance combining Lemma~\ref{good_vert} below and Proposition~\ref{aux2}, with $S$ as the initial set of the $\xi$-explorations in the slice $T_{\ell}$, which allows us to conclude that Inequality~\eqref{conclusion2} holds true.

-Suppose that at some point during the $i$-th $\xi$-exploration of vertices in $T_{\ell}$, we reach the renormalized vertex $\x$.
-Let $\mathcal{F}(\x,i)$ denote the history of the process up to this step, meaning the sigma-algebra containing all the information about renormalized edges checked so far, as well as the checked bonds of the original graph, including all $(i-1)$ previous $\xi$-exploration processes.
+Suppose that, at some point during the $i$-th $\xi$-exploration of vertices in $T_{\ell}$, we reach the renormalized vertex $\mathbf{x}$.
+Let $\mathcal{F}(\mathbf{x},i)$ denote the history of the process up to this step, that is, the $\sigma$-field containing all information about the renormalized vertices inspected so far, as well as the inspected bonds and vertices of the original graph, including all $(i-1)$ previous $\xi$-exploration processes.

-The next lemma shows that, conditional on the past, the probability that a new vertex $\x$ is added to the component of $i$-good vertices can be made arbitrarily large by choosing $L$ and $n$ appropriately.
-To prove this lemma, we set $\alpha(n) = \lfloor C\log n \rfloor$, for some constant $C > 0$.